slsu0424/slsu0424.github.io/_pages/about.md

 <p>I am a cloud architect, data science and AI practitioner, and health informatics strategist.
 This is a professional site to share my learnings on the evolving landscape of technology in healthcare.</p>

 <p>My background spans nearly two decades covering the healthcare/life sciences industry at Johnson & Johnson, IBM Watson Health, Cloudera, and Microsoft.
-In those experiences, I found my passion in building solutions (tinkering with everything from web development to analytics to AI), to gaining an understanding of what it means to be a patient in today's healthcare system.
-I came to appreciate the capabilities of emerging technologies, and the lessons learned in bringing these to market in a heavily regulated environment.</p>
+In those experiences, I found not only my passion in building solutions (tinkering with technologies ranging from web development to analytics to AI), but also a desire to understand the enormous complexity across payers, providers, and suppliers.
+I came to appreciate the excitement of emerging technologies, and the lessons learned in bringing these to market in a heavily regulated environment.</p>

 <p>I continue to be amazed by the recent advances in computing, and I dream of a future where these technologies can improve healthcare innovation and patient outcomes.</p>